wabbit-corp/repo-template/legal/contributor-privacy/v1.0.0/CONTRIBUTOR_PRIVACY.md

 * Data portability.
 * Withdraw consent at any time without affecting the lawfulness of processing based on consent before its withdrawal.

-To exercise these rights, please contact us at wabbit@wabbit.one with the subject line 'Data Subject Rights Request'.
+To exercise these rights, please contact us at {{ legal_contact_email }} with the subject line 'Data Subject Rights Request'.
 We will acknowledge receipt of your request within 10 business days and respond within the timeframes required by applicable law.

 You also have the right to lodge a complaint with a data protection supervisory authority in your country if you believe that our processing of your personal information violates applicable law.